Phoenix keeper edges ahead in All Whites goalkeeping tussle

 The RCDE stadium in Barcelona will be a cauldron, with more than 30,000 Peruvian fans set to create a memorable and intimidating atmosphere.

-Beyond the result, the match will provide a vital measure of where the New Zealand squad is at, mentally, physically and tactically and is the perfect scenario ahead of the Costa Rica challenge.
+Beyond the result, the match will provide a vital measure of where the New Zealand squad are at, mentally, physically and tactically and is the perfect scenario ahead of the Costa Rica challenge.

 "It's a big pressure game, it's a big pressure moment, and pressure does different things to different people, so we have to see how people react to that," said Hay.